-For data, stories give context, meaning, and help cut through the noise the Internet of Things has created.
+For data, stories give context, meaning, and help cut through the noise created by the Internet of Things.

 But, there is danger in painting by numbers alone.
 By definition, stories are editorialized versions of the data.
 Data visualization can be inaccessible, oversimplify the complex, or tell the wrong story.

 How can you avoid these pitfalls?